FaizanImran-blip/attention-transformer-assistant/README.md

-# 🎓 Attention Transformer University Assistant .this is not complete architecture
+# 🎓 Attention Transformer University Assistant .this is not complete architecture readme

 An AI-powered university assistant built with Python, FastAPI, NLP intent pipelines, fuzzy matching, and multilingual understanding.